A retrofit service for cosier, healthier, more energy efficient homes

 - Sustainable Charlbury (SusChar)

-In the UK a quarter of all our carbon emissions comes from the energy used to heat and power our homes.
+In the UK, around 20% of all our carbon emissions comes from the energy used to heat and power our homes.
 Improving the energy performance of our homes is a key part of the puzzle in cutting harmful carbon emissions, which will help protect our overheating planet.

 Cosy Homes Oxfordshire offers a ‘one-stop shop’ home eco-retrofit service designed to support the homeowner from the beginning to the end of their eco-retrofit journey.

-The process begins with a visit from a Retrofit Coordinator or DEA who assesses your home to accurately identify appropriate energy efficiency measures.
-You can see what a typical Cosy Homes Oxfordshire home assessment is like in the video below, filmed in Hook Norton.
+The process begins with a visit from a Retrofit Coordinator or an Energy Assessor who takes conducts an assessment of a home to accurately identify appropriate energy efficiency measures.
+You can see what a typical Cosy Homes Oxfordshire home assessment is like in the video below, filmed in East Oxford.

-These recommendations are then formulated into a tailored whole house improvement plan that documents a variety of energy efficiency measures that could be installed and ends with a high-quality home retrofit solution.
-Throughout the process an independent Retrofit Coordinator keeps a check on the quality of the service.
+The recommendations are then formulated into a tailored Whole House Plan that documents a variety of energy efficiency measures that could be installed and outlines the costs and carbon savings.
+Throughout the process, an independent Retrofit Coordinator keeps a check on the quality of the service.

 Initial changes could be made that would address damp, mould, draughts and other common issues, as well as more extensive improvements.